Model selection searches for the neural network architecture with the best generalization properties.

 Genetic algorithm

-A different class of inputs selection method is the genetic algorithm.
+A different class of input selection method is the genetic algorithm.

-You can find more information about this topic at the Genetic algorithms for feature selection in our blog.
+You can find more information about this topic in the Genetic algorithms for feature selection post on our blog.

 Testing Analysis ⇒